 When you open the air intake wider it also affects the intensity of the vapour, as it will be adding more fresh air to the vapour.

-So there you go guys, the new Anvil from Vestratto, I think this is a super exciting device and I will be doing a full review video in the future, so keep an eye out for that.
+So there you go guys, the new Anvil from Vestratto, I think this is a super exciting dry herb vape and I will be doing a full review video in the future, so keep an eye out for that.
 Thank you so much for reading and watching, see you again next time.

 Keep it green, keep it sneaky!